seco/ae-to-json/README.md

 There are a few ways that you can consume this module.
 They are deocumented below:

-- Usage with the after-effects module
+- Usage with the `after-effects` module
--
+- Usage in After Effects' Scripting tools
+- Build and use in your own JSX Scripts

 ## Usage with the `after-effects` module